bbottema/simple-java-mail/README.md

 - [#193](https://github.com/bbottema/simple-java-mail/issues/193) Simple Java Mail should use default server ports when not provided by the user

 #### Bugs solved ####
-- [#242](https://github.com/bbottema/simple-java-mail/issues/242) Renamed log4j2.xml to log4j2_example.xml so it doesn't clash with project config
+- [#242](https://github.com/bbottema/simple-java-mail/issues/242) Renamed log4j2.xml to log4j2_example.xml, so it doesn't clash with project config
 - [#241](https://github.com/bbottema/simple-java-mail/issues/241) EmailConverter.outlookMsgToEmail duplicates recipients
 - [#239](https://github.com/bbottema/simple-java-mail/issues/239) List of Recipients not ordered as added (insertion order not maintained)
 - [#236](https://github.com/bbottema/simple-java-mail/issues/236) Message ID should be mapped from Outlook messages as well
 - [#210](https://github.com/bbottema/simple-java-mail/issues/210) Connection/session timeout properties not set when not sending in batch mode
 - [#201](https://github.com/bbottema/simple-java-mail/issues/201) When parsing Outlook message, FROM address should default to a dummy address when missing
-- [#200](https://github.com/bbottema/simple-java-mail/issues/200) When parsing Outlook message, attachment name doesn't fallback on filename if proper name is empty
+- [#200](https://github.com/bbottema/simple-java-mail/issues/200) When parsing Outlook message, attachment name doesn't fall back on filename if proper name is empty
 - [#161](https://github.com/bbottema/simple-java-mail/issues/161) When reading (chinese) .msg files, HTML converted from RTF is completely garbled (encoding issue)
 - [#159](https://github.com/bbottema/simple-java-mail/issues/159) Can not parse email with blank email address headers
 - [#139](https://github.com/bbottema/simple-java-mail/issues/139) Multiple Bodyparts of same Content-Type not supported for text/html & text/plain within Multipart/mixed or Multipart/alternative